Thanmayi19/ai110-module2show-pawpal-starter/README.md

 You are building **PawPal+**, a Streamlit app that helps a pet owner plan care tasks for their pet.

+## Features

+- **Priority-first scheduling** — the scheduler sorts tasks by priority (highest first) and, when priorities tie, by duration (shortest first), so the most important care happens early and the day fills efficiently.
+- **Category filtering** — `filter_tasks()` lets the app show only pending or completed tasks, and any category can be excluded from a plan entirely via a `Constraint` so tasks like grooming never appear on days the owner opts out.
+- **Daily and weekly recurrence** — marking a task complete automatically creates a successor with the next due date (`+1 day` for daily, `+7 days` for weekly) and registers it on the pet, so recurring care like medication or grooming reappears in future plans without any manual re-entry.
+- **Conflict detection** — `detect_conflicts()` scans a generated schedule for any two tasks that share the same start time and returns a plain-English warning for each collision, leaving the schedule unchanged so the owner can decide how to resolve it.

+---

 ## Scenario

 A busy pet owner needs help staying consistent with pet care.
 They want an assistant that can: